exasol/websocket-api/README.md

 ## Content
 * [API specification of the protocol](WebsocketAPI.md)
-* Several native EXASOL driver implementations using the JSON over WebSockets API protocol
+* Several native Exasol driver implementations using the JSON over WebSockets API protocol